 - The Priory Hospital, Bristol

-I am a member of the following association
+I am a member of the following associations

 - The British Association of Counselling and Psychotherapy (BACP)

-I am a member of the BACP and am bound by their ethical framework.
+IAs a member of the BACP and UKCP, I am bound by their ethical framework.
 I am supervised by a qualified supervisor as part of my commitment to ethical practice.

 British Association for Counselling & Psychotherapy